goliatone/cascade/README.md

 cascade manifest generate \
   --module-path="$TARGET_MODULE" \
-  --module-name=go-errors \
   --version="$TARGET_VERSION" \
   --workspace="$WORKSPACE" \
-  --dependents=goliatone/go-logger:github.com/goliatone/go-logger,goliatone/go-router:github.com/goliatone/go-router \
-  --tests="go test ./...,task test" \
-  --extra-commands="task lint" \
+  --github-org=goliatone \
-  --slack-channel="#releases" \
+  --yes \
   --output=deps.yaml
 ```

+Highlights:

+- **Workspace discovery** scans `$WORKSPACE` for Go modules that already depend on `go-errors` and pre-populates the manifest.
+- **GitHub discovery** (enabled by `--github-org` or config defaults) augments the workspace scan by hitting the GitHub API to find other dependents in the organization.
+- **Version resolution** understands `--version=latest` or an omitted version flag and resolves the latest published tag, falling back to local usage when offline.
+- **Config-driven defaults** for tests, notifications, branch naming, and discovery filters reduce the number of CLI flags you need.

-This writes `deps.yaml` (in the current directory unless you pass an absolute `--output`) with defaults aligned to TDD.md and dependents pointing at the `go-logger` and `go-router` repositories.
+The generated `deps.yaml` lands in the current directory unless you pass an absolute `--output` path.

 #### 2. Inspect & Adjust